Want to SAVE on Your Next Disney Vacation? Here Are 17 Things NOT To Do…

 5. Don’t plan the shortest stay possible.

-Also, on UndercoverTourist.com, be sure to check out the Undercover Savings tab where you can save an extra $10 off each qualifying ticket combo whenever a select 2-Day, 3-Day, 4-Day or 5-Day Disney ticket is combined with a select 2-Day, 3-Day or 4-Day Universal ticket.
+Also, on UndercoverTourist.com, be sure to check out the Undercover Savings section at bottom of page where you can save off each qualifying ticket combo whenever a select 2-Day, 3-Day, 4-Day or 5-Day Disney ticket is combined with a select 2-Day, 3-Day or 4-Day Universal ticket.

 6. Don’t buy the Park Hopper add-on unless…